-The schedule for evaluating and reporting back to the RTOs' stakeholders on this initiative is still under development.
-PJM and the Midwest ISO will develop the schedule and include it in subsequent 120 day reports.
+The schedule for evaluating and reporting back to the RTOs' stakeholders on this initiative is scheduled to be completed by the end of 2006.

-9. Reporting Market Flow Thresholds and Netting in the IDC.
+7. Reporting Market Flow Thresholds and Netting in the IDC.

-This new "Further Action Needed Initiatives" is currently under evaluation by the RTOs as a potential joint and common market initiative.
+This "Further Action Needed Initiative," which was documented in the June 28, 2006 Report, is currently under evaluation by the RTOs as a potential joint and common market initiative.
 PJM and the Midwest ISO raised two TLR process issues with the NERC Operating Reliability Subcommittee ("ORS") in the spring of 2006.
 One issue involves the netting of impacts when determining relief requirements during TLR.
 The other issue involves the market flow threshold used in the IDC.
-These two issues were originally discussed as part of revisions to NERC Standard IRO-006 that would remove the use of waivers by the market areas (Midwest ISO, PJM and SPP).
-The NERC ORS agreed to participate in a Congestion Management Process Working Group ("CMPWG") Task Force that will analyze the impacts and make recommendations on these two initiatives.
+These two issues were originally discussed as part of revisions to NERC Standard IRO-006 that would remove the regional differences by the market areas (Midwest ISO, PJM and SPP).
+The NERC ORS agreed to participate in a Task Force with representatives from several companies, which had implemented a Congestion Management Process similar to the Midwest ISO-PJM process.
+This task force analyzed the impacts and approved a recommendation on these two initiatives to the ORS.

-The netting of impacts used in the IDC has been discussed previously with the NERC ORS and the NERC ORS has given its support for netting.
+The netting of impacts used in the IDC has been discussed previously with the NERC ORS, and the NERC ORS has given its support for netting.
 Netting has not been pursued in the past because of extensive IDC changes that are required.
 Up until recently, there was no good mechanism to net tags.
 A proposal was made at a recent NERC ORS meeting to provide a credit for non-firm redispatch made prior to calling TLR.
 This crediting mechanism can be applied to counter-flow tags to implement netting of impacts in the IDC.
 By considering netting in the IDC, relief obligations will be assigned to entities that are actually contributing to the loading problem.

 The threshold being used in the IDC to report market flows to the IDC is not consistent with the threshold being used to set TLR relief on tags and gen-to-load impacts from non-market entities.
-Also, the threshold differences between transactions and market flow puts more of a financial burden PJM's and the Midwest ISO's market participants to redispatch generation to control congestion on flow gates at a higher threshold than scheduled transactions.
-A threshold change was requested by PJM and the Midwest ISO Reliability Coordinators because they have experienced difficulty accomplishing relief on flowgates where PJM and the Midwest ISO generators have a very small market flow impact and either do not have any generation that can be redispatched or would need to redispatch a large amount of generation in order to accomplish a small mount of relief.
+Also, the threshold differences between transactions and market flow puts more of a financial burden on PJM's and the Midwest ISO's market participants to redispatch generation to control congestion on flow gates at a higher threshold than scheduled transactions.
+A threshold change was requested by PJM and the Midwest ISO Reliability Coordinators because they have experienced difficulty accomplishing relief on flowgates where PJM and the Midwest ISO generators have a very small market flow impact and either do not have any generation that can be redispatched or would need to redispatch a large amount of generation in order to accomplish a small amount of relief.
 PJM and the Midwest ISO must address this situation.
-To ignore it, PJM and the Midwest ISO will receive relief assignments they cannot accomplish and this will require multiple calls for TLR by other Reliability Coordinators when PJM and the Midwest ISO do not accomplish the relief they were assigned.
-If PJM and the Midwest ISO attempt to accomplish relief on flowgates using generators that have a very small flow impact, they will incur large redispatch costs for small amounts of relief.
+To ignore it, PJM and the Midwest ISO will receive relief assignments they cannot accomplish, and this will require multiple calls for TLR by other Reliability Coordinators when PJM and the Midwest ISO do not accomplish the relief they were assigned.
+If PJM and the Midwest ISO attempt to accomplish relief on flowgates using generators that have a very small flow impact, they will incur large redispatch costs for small amounts of relief, or they will not be able to provide the relief regardless of cost.